-- Apply the refund to your next return, or - Send you a refund.
+- Apply the refund to your next return, or - · Send you a refund.

 Check the appropriate box in line 15 to tell us which option you select.
-If you do not check either box, we will automatically refund your overpayment.
-Also, we may apply your overpayment to any past due tax account you have.
+If you don't check either box, we will automatically refund your overpayment, less any amount we apply to any past due tax account shown in our records under your EIN.